enumatech/blog/_posts/2019-06-14-merkle-trees-not-that-simple.md

 As usual the evil is in the details and these attacks on apparently simple protocols are a reminder that intuition is not enough when dealing with security.
-At Enuma we are always looking for better ways to build secure software.
+At Enuma Technologies we are always looking for better ways to build secure software.
 Currently we are exploring formal methods techniques in order to mechanize the analysis and verification of our protocol.

 ## Author